yhuang/my-enphase/README.md

-# Enphase Monitor iOS App
+# My Enphase iOS App

 An iOS application for monitoring energy metrics from multiple Enphase solar systems via the Enphase Enlighten Cloud API v4.
 This app provides the same functionality as the Go terminal application but with a native iOS interface.